Geographical Sciences (Human Geography)Find a programme

 - Quantitative Spatial Science

 Research focuses on quantitative analysis of social, housing, health and political data.
-Expertise in methods including multi-level modelling, GIS, spatial statistics, spatial time-series analysis, ecological inference and non-linear systems.
+Expertise in methods including multi-level modelling, GIS, spatial statistics, spatial time-series analysis, ecological inference and non-linear systems, geo-computation, and machine learning.

 Professor Owen Crankshaw, (Professor), Social inequality in global cities, social polarisation, post-Fordism and the geography of cities, racial inequality.